All You Need to Know about Google I/O 2016

-At the Google IO 2016, Clay Bavor the vice president of virtual reality team revealed Daydream.
-That is a platform that consists of smartphones, a headset, a controller and Android apps built for high-definition VR.
+At the Google IO 2016, Clay Bavor the vice president of the virtual reality team revealed Daydream.
+That is a platform that consists of smartphones, a headset, a controller, and Android apps built for high-definition VR.

 Android N will be optimized according to the features specific to Daydream VR.

-Google has created a reference design for a headset and now sharing with partners.
-This headset won’t be made of cardboard, but will be the actual hard headset.
+Google has created a reference design for a headset and now sharing it with partners.
+This headset won’t be made of cardboard but will be the actual hard headset.

-The controller will be a rounded remote and will be supporting a motion sensor, scrolling touchpad and a few buttons.
+The controller will be a rounded remote and will be supporting a motion sensor, a scrolling touchpad, and a few buttons.
 Daydream users will be able to access Google play from within the VR experience.

-Google is rebuilding its apps for Daydream like movies, Google photos and street views.
-Youtube will also be rebuild from the ground up for VR and will be supporting voice search, playlists, audio, and more.
+Google is rebuilding its apps for Daydreams like movies, Google photos, and street views.
+YouTube will also be rebuilt from the ground up for VR and will be supporting voice search, playlists, audio, and more.